aardappel/treesheets/README.txt

 TreeSheets has been licensed under the ZLIB license (see ZLIB_LICENSE.txt).

 src contains all source code.
 The code is dense, terse, and with few comments, typical for a codebase that was never intended to be used by more than one person (me).
 On the positive side, you'll find the code very small and simple, with all functionality easy to find and only in one place (no copy pasting or over-engineering).
 Enjoy.

 TS is the folder that contains all user-facing files, typically the build process results in an executable to be put in the root of this folder, and distributing to users is then a matter of giving them this folder.
-On windows, TS_installer.nsi creates a nice installer (install nsis first).

 TODO.txt is the random notes I kept on ideas of myself and others on what future features could be added.